azurecorner/deployment-scripts-getting-started/BLOG_1.md

   ]
 }
 ```
-## Description of Role Permissions
+### **Description of Role Permissions**

-This custom role ensures that the deployment principal has only the necessary permissions to manage resources required for deployment scripts.
+This custom role ensures that the deployment service principal (or user) has only the necessary permissions to manage resources required for deployment scripts.

 - **Storage Accounts (`Microsoft.Storage/storageAccounts/*`)** – Full control over storage accounts.
 - **Container Groups (`Microsoft.ContainerInstance/containerGroups/*`)** – Enables complete management of container instances.